traefik-workshops/traefik-hub-gitops/README.md

 kubectl create secret generic hub-agent-token --namespace traefik-hub --from-literal=token=${TRAEFIK_HUB_TOKEN}
 ```

-Then, we can configure flux and launch it on the fork.
+Then, you can configure flux and launch it on the fork.

 ```shell
 export GITHUB_ACCOUNT=xxx